.38 TPC

 It was developed by Taurus in partnership with CBC from 2023, with the aim of providing a caliber to the Brazilian market that meets the new legislation on "permitted" calibers that established a maximum of 407 joules of energy at the muzzle.

 History

-The project began at the end of 2023, when the new Brazilian government's intention to impose legislation that would limit the energy at the muzzle of "permitted" guns had already been announced, which ended up being established at 407 joules (?).
+The project began at the end of 2023, when the new Brazilian government's intention to impose legislation that would limit the energy at the muzzle of "permitted" guns had already been announced, which ended up being established at 407 joules (approximately 300 foot-pounds).
 It was announced that the new caliber would be 40% more powerful than the current .380 caliber, and with less recoil and also at a lower price than the 9mm Luger.

 The official launch of the .38 TPC caliber in Brazil, along with new weapons for it, took place at an event held on June 6, 2024.

 Technical characteristics

 With this caliber, the aim was to provide an intermediate between the .380 ACP and the 9 mm Luger, generating something between 380 and 400 joules of energy at the muzzle depending on the ammunition used, (Note: According to official data from the manufacturer, the standard nominal speed is 386 joules.) which is within the established limits by the new Federal Government decree for "permitted" caliber weapons.

 Compared to the .380, the .38 TPC has greater velocity and energy at the exit of the barrel, 40% higher.
 Compared to the 9mm, the .38 TPC has up to 28% less recoil, providing greater comfort and shooting control, as well as rapid aim recovery between shots.
 All of these characteristics are beneficial in sports competitions of speed and precision, like the IPSC ones.